Rotational Velocities of Am and Non-CP Stars based on Kepler and LAMOST DR5: Rotation Velocity

 \subsection{Method}

-Kepler telescope has two observation modes: short cadence (SC) with an observation every 58.85 seconds, and long cadence (LC) with an observation every 29.45 minutes.
-The 4-year LC data are suitable for identifying low-frequency signals.
-The light curve of Kepler contains two kinds of flux data: uncorrected simple aperture photometry (SAP) flux and pre-search data conditioning (PDC) flux.
+The Kepler telescope has two observation modes: short cadence with an observation every 58.85 s, and long cadence (LC) with an observation every 29.45 minutes.
+The 4 yr LC data are suitable for identifying low-frequency signals.
+The light curve of Kepler contains two kinds of flux data: uncorrected simple aperture photometry (SAP) flux and presearch data conditioning (PDC) flux.
 The latter removes the instrumental effects of SAP flux and improves the SNR of the low-frequency parts.
 We utilize Kepler LC PDC data to search for target stars.

 Most Kepler targets have 17 quarters of data ($ \text{Q}_1-\text{Q}_{17} $), and some targets also have pilot observation data ($ \text{Q}_0 $).
 For each target, there is a flux jump between adjacent quarters.
 Therefore, before splicing the data of all the quarters of the target into a complete light curve, we divide the flux by the median flux to obtain the normalized light curve for each quarter data.